michael-steiner/DAT_SF_19/Homework/Homework1.md

     My Answers:
     The command **head chipotle.tsv** is used to look at the head of the file, and **tail chipotle.tsv** is used to look at the tail.
 The columns:

     *order_id* is an integer that indicates a unique order.

-    *quantity* is the number of the particular item which was ordered *item_name* is the generic type of item *choice_description* indicates the specific details regarding the ordered item
+    *quantity* is the number of the particular item which was ordered.

+    *item_name* is the generic type of item

+    *choice_description* indicates the specific details regarding the ordered item

+    *item_price* is the cost of the item